nikhilsharma2317/US-Sales-Online/README_US_Sales_Online.md

 - `US Sales Online.ipynb`: This is the Jupyter notebook containing the data analysis.
 It includes SQL queries for various types of analyses and uses pandas for data manipulation and analysis.
 - `requirements_US_Sales_Online.txt`: This file lists the Python packages required to run the notebook.

+## Tableau Visualization

+You can explore interactive visualizations of the US Sales Online data using Tableau.
+Visit the [US Sales Online Dashboard](https://public.tableau.com/app/profile/nikhil.sharma8084/viz/OnlineSalesinUSOct20_Sep21/Dashboard1) on Tableau Public to access the visualizations.

 ## Installation & Usage

 To run this project, follow these steps: